jeremybroutin/jeremybroutin.github.io/_posts/2017-05-11-app_deconstruction_lyft.md

 _This post is a work in progress, thanks for your patience._

+As part of an ongoing university professional certificate on iOS development, we have been tasked to analyze an app of our choice and to deconstruct it.
+A list of sample questions were provided to guide our review, and I chose to group them under the categories exposed below.

 ## Introduction
 ### What does the app do?
 [Lyft][1] is a transportation network company (source [Wikipedia][2]) or in other words, an on-demand ride sharing servide provider.